 Idiopathic pulmonary fibrosis

-As stated on the CDC’s list, those on immunosuppressive medications like corticosteroids are also at higher risk for severe COVID-19 complications.
+Individuals on immunosuppressive medications such as corticosteroids are also at higher risk for severe COVID-19 complications.
 However, keeping conditions in check and avoiding debilitating flare-ups may greatly outweigh the potential risks of a suppressed immune system.

 COVID-19 Disproportionately Affects People of Color